• Skip to primary navigation

 Ingredient Notes:

-• Chicken Breasts - I recommend using boneless chicken breasts so you can shred the meat easily.
+• Chicken Breasts – I recommend using boneless chicken breasts to shred the meat easily.
 Boneless chicken thighs will also work.

 • Chicken Broth - I used low-sodium, but either is fine.

-• Vegetables - Onions, carrots, peas (fresh or frozen), celery, and potatoes.
-I had some parsnips so I added a couple of those as well.
+• Vegetables – Onions, carrots, peas (fresh or frozen), celery, and potatoes.
+I had some parsnips, so I also added a couple of those.
 Also, feel free to swap out any for what you already have in your refrigerator.

 Recipe Step-By-Step Directions: